-Tours of the lighthouse are given daily from May 1 through October 30, 10 am to 4 pm by friendly docents from the Umpqua River Lighthouse Museum.
+Tours of the lighthouse are given daily year-round, 10 am to 5 pm by friendly docents from the Umpqua River Lighthouse Museum.
 Inside the museum you’ll find hundreds of documents, photographs, and artifacts that illustrate the story of the Umpqua River Lighthouse from its early existence as a Lifesaving Station to the U.S. Coast Guard station that sits on the same site today.

 Umpqua Lighthouse State Park is immediately next to the Lighthouse and located less than a mile from the famous Salmon Harbor on Winchester Bay.
 The campground and developed day use areas are centered around beautiful Lake Marie.
 Access to this small freshwater lake is provided for angling and non-motorized boating.
 There is also a small sandy beach set aside for swimming or relaxing.
 Extensive camping areas and rental yurts are also available.